Deals4 min read

 • Standard APR: 5.49% — above market; use your own lender

-• AWD availability: Altima AWD with the VC-Turbo engine is the only standard AWD mid-size sedan under $35,000 — a genuine differentiator for snobelt buyers
+• AWD availability: the Altima AWD with the VC-Turbo is the only standard AWD mid-size sedan under $35,000 — a genuine differentiator for snow-belt buyers

-• At 80+ days' supply nationally, the Altima is the easiest mid-size sedan to negotiate this month
+• At 80+ days' supply, the Altima is the easiest mid-size sedan to negotiate this month

 How to use these numbers

-Sedan segment dynamics in June: High days-supply across Sonata, Altima, and Accord means genuine discounting is available.
-Toyota Camry is the exception — there is no meaningful discount to be had, and that's been true for 18 months.
+Segment dynamics in June: high days-supply across Sonata, Altima, and Accord means genuine discounting is on the table.
+The Camry is the exception — there's no meaningful discount, and that's been true for 18 months.

-APR vs cash: At Honda, 3.49% beats any cash program on a 5-year loan over $30,000.
-At Hyundai and Nissan, take the cash and find your own financing rate — their standard APR isn't competitive enough to justify capturing the manufacturer program.
+APR vs cash: at Honda, 3.49% beats any cash program on a 5-year loan over $30,000.
+At Hyundai and Nissan, take the cash and find your own financing — their standard APR isn't sharp enough to justify capturing the manufacturer program.

-Month-end positioning: These programs run through June 30.
-Sedans have enough inventory that waiting until the last week of June creates meaningful leverage with dealers who want to hit monthly targets.
+Month-end positioning: these run through June 30.
+Sedans have enough inventory that waiting until the last week creates real leverage with dealers chasing monthly targets.

-Hybrid premium payback: Accord Hybrid vs Accord Sport: $4,500 premium, 48 mpg vs 33 mpg combined — payback in about 3.5 years at 12,000 miles.
-Camry is hybrid-only so the comparison is moot; the Sonata Hybrid Blue saves about $300/year vs Sonata SE gas at average mileage.
+Hybrid premium payback: Accord Hybrid vs Accord Sport — $4,500 premium, 48 vs 33 mpg combined, payback in about 3.5 years at 12,000 miles.
+The Sonata Hybrid Blue saves about $300/year vs the Sonata SE gas at average mileage.

-For a full comparison of the top mid-size sedans, see 2026 Honda Accord vs Toyota Camry.
+For the full head-to-head, see 2026 Honda Accord vs Toyota Camry.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.